CloudElementsOpenLabs/formulas/brokenFormula/README.md

   ```
   This will upload the Broken Formula into the specified account.

 3. You can now interact with the formula in the UI.
-You can update the `aggregator` step as needed.
 Use the `TRY IT OUT` button to select (and/or create) a formula instance, as well as the Element instance (CRM) you want to use.
 Then run the formula.

 ## Solution: